304 vs 409 Stainless Steel - bet you didn't know these differences

 Stainless Steel Battle: Two Alloys Enter, Only One Remains

 Many companies advertise their stainless steel exhaust products as just that - simply stainless steel.
-Most don't bother specifying the differences between 409ss and 304ss material in their items, and you may be getting duped without knowing the difference.
-There are a few major differences between the metals that make one better for performance exhaust applications than the other.
+Most don't bother specifying the differences between 409 stainless steel & 304 stainless steel material in their items, and you may be getting duped without knowing the difference.
+There are a few major differences between the metals like carbon content, iron content, & corrosion resistance.

 For example, take a look at the two mandrel bent exhaust pipes above.
-Side-by-side the two look very similar, but don't let that fool you.
+Side-by-side the two look very similar but don't let that fool you.
 The corrosion resistance of the pipe depends on the content of chromium and nickel found in the alloy.
 409 stainless is a metal designed primarily for the automotive exhaust industry, although it has been used successfully in other industrial applications.
-It combines good elevated temperature corrosion resistance and medium strength, good formability and inexpensive overall cost.
-On the other hand, 304 stainless is one of the oldest variants of stainless steel and is typically used in household applications and is one of the most common metal alloys available today.
+It combines good elevated temperature corrosion resistance and medium strength, good formability, and inexpensive overall cost.
+409 carbon content is .03%.
+On the other hand, 304 is an austenitic stainless steel, & one of the oldest variants of stainless steel.
+Typically used in household applications, it is one of the most common metal alloys available today.
+Its carbon content is .08%.

 The Difference is in the Numbers